cocos/cocos-docs/en/editor/extension/store/upload-store.md

   Click **Next** to go to the **Submit for Review** page after completing the form.

-- On the **Submit for Review** page, click the **Submit for Review** button, or click the **View** button to re-edit the extension resource.
+- Fifth, on the **Submit for Review** page, click the **Submit for Review** button, or click the **View** button to re-edit the extension resource.

   ![img](../image/submit-for-review.png)

-- After submitting for review, the extension store management will review the extension content and information within **3** business days.
+- Lastly, after submitting for review, the extension store management will review the extension content and information within **3** business days.